 Each year all parties subject to personal property taxation must submit a list of all their personal property to the Assessor by March 1 preceding the Fiscal Year.
 Blank Forms of Lists are available online, or in the Assessor's Office at City Hall.
 Failure to file a Form of List prevents the Assessor from granting an abatement for overvaluation of the personal property.

-New for 2022: We encourage you to submit your application ONLINE through our new portal linked below!
+Note: We encourage you to submit your application ONLINE through our new portal linked below!
 Please complete all required fields, electronically sign and upload the appropriate documents.

 Alternatively, you may continue to use the Form of List Application.
 Include your phone number, sign, date and send along with the appropriate documents to the email address or fax number on this page.
 You may also mail your application to the Assessing Division.

 Upon review of the Form of List, the Assessor may require an owner or lessee of personal property to provide further information in writing, as may be reasonably necessary, to determine the actual fair cash valuation of the property.
 Failure to comply with the request within thirty (30) days will bar any appeal of the taxes assessed, unless the owner or lessee was unable to comply with the request for reasons beyond his/her control.
 Any false statement that is knowingly made will also bar the taxpayer from any statutory appeal.

 An abatement is a reduction in your property taxes.
 Applications for abatement must be filed within thirty (30) days of the date on which the third quarter "actual" tax bill was mailed, or by February 1, whichever is later.
 To file for an abatement, please submit an abatement Application.